tesera/terraform-modules/packer/README.md

 ```

 ## Setup
-To create the AMIs, go to the respective subfolder, edit the `variables.json`, and run:
+To create the AMIs, go to the respective sub-folder, edit the `variables.json`, and run:
 ```bash
 packer build -var-file=variables.json ami.json
 ```